Budget 2021-22 – changes impacting super

 - Work test changes – currently, a ‘work test’ prevents individuals aged 67-74 from making voluntary contributions (both concessional and non-concessional) to their super if they have not worked at least 40 hours over a 30-day period in the financial year.
 The Government will amend the law to remove this test for those aged 67-74 (inclusive), for voluntary contributions where the individual does not claim a tax deduction.

 - Downsizer contributions – the Government will reduce the eligibility age to make ‘downsizer’ contributions into super from 65 to 60 years of age.
 The downsizer contribution allows people to make a one-off, post-tax contribution to their super of up to $300,000 per person from the proceeds of selling their home.

 - First Home Super Saver Scheme – the Government will increase the maximum amount of voluntary super contributions that an individual can withdraw from their super to help them purchase their first home (subject to conditions), from $30,000 to $50,000.

 - Legacy products - the Government will allow individuals to exit out of some older, ‘legacy’ superannuation income stream products and set up a working group to look at how to transfer policyholders from closed life insurance products and managed investment scheme products to new products.

-Budget announcements are yet to be legislated and details could change as bills are debated in the Parliament.
+Most of these measures are intended to apply from 1 July 2022, but all the Budget announcements are yet to be legislated and details - including commencement dates - could change.
 For more details on the Budget, click here.